-The general idea is to a try and spot players that have the potential to have a great season or future career, buy shares in them whilst the price is low and sell them later on for a profit.
+The general idea of Football Index is to a try and spot players who have the potential to have a great season or future career, buy shares in them while their price is low and sell them later on for a profit.

-Imagine taking a punt on Mo Salah when he first joined Liverpool FC.
-Back then, shares in him could have been bought for less than £2.00 each, but fast forward to today they are worth over £10.00 each.
+Imagine taking a punt on Mo Salah when he first joined Liverpool.
+Back then, his shares could have been bought for less than £2 each, but by the end of his first season they were worth more than £10.
 That's a 5x increase in less than a year!

-Unfortunately we have missed that boat, but it's a good example of just how lucrative Football Index could be.
+Unfortunately we missed that boat, but it's a good example of just how lucrative Football Index can be.